MohamedMohsen01/SQL-Projects/Tesla Car Sales Analysis SQL/README.md

 - The correlation coefficient of 0.1201 suggests a relatively `weak positive correlation` between car price and gross profit.

 **9. Regional Sales Analysis:**
-- `Model S` is the most sold car model in each country, with the highest demand for Tesla cars in the US.
+- `Model S` is the most sold car model in each country, with the highest demand for Tesla cars in `the US`.
 - `The US` also had the highest number of cash purchases.

 **10. Car Version and Model Analysis:**